Brian Cage: X Division Champion (2018–2019)

 On January 11, 2018, Cage re-signed with TNA, now known as Impact Wrestling.
 On the February 15 episode of Impact!, Cage made his in-ring debut against John Cruz in a decisive victory.
-At Slammiversary XVI, Cage defeated Matt Sydal to win the Impact X Division Championship.
+Cage would then briefly feud with Bobby Lashley after joining him as his mystery partner at the Crossroads special episode of Impact! against Ohio Versus Everything (Dave Crist and Jake Crist), a match which Cage and Lashley won.
+Lashley confronted Cage on competing in the match despite Lashley never asking for his help.
+This led to a match between the two on March 29 episode of Impact!, which Cage won, and marked Lashley's final appearance in Impact.

+The following month, at Redemption, Cage made his pay-per-view debut in Impact by winning a six-way match against Dezmond Xavier, DJZ, El Hijo del Fantasma, Taiji Ishimori and Trevor Lee.
+At the Under Pressure, Cage defeated Dezmond Xavier to become the #1 contender for the Impact X Division Championship.
+Cage received a title shot for the X Division Championship against Matt Sydal on the June 14 episode of Impact!, which Cage lost by count-out after an interfering Kongo Kong attacked him outside the ring.
+Cage would avenge that by defeating Kong on the July 5 episode of Impact!.
+Cage received a rematch against Sydal for the X Division Championship at Slammiversary XVI, which Cage won, thus winning his first championship in Impact.
 On the July 26 episode of Impact!, Cage made his first successful title defense in a rematch against Sydal.
-Cage also successfully defended his title against Fénix on the August 30 episode of Impact!, and against Rich Swann on the October 18 episode of Impact!.
+Cage also successfully defended his title against Fénix at ReDefined, and against Rich Swann on the October 18 episode of Impact!.
 At Bound for Glory, Cage teamed with Fénix and Pentagón Jr. against Ohio Versus Everything, which they lost after Sami Callihan pinned Cage, thus ending his undefeated streak.
-On the November 15 episode of Impact Wrestling, Cage successfully retained the X Division Championship against Callihan.

-During the November tapings of Impact Wrestling, Cage would invoke "Option C" a choice open only to the X Division Championship holder, where they surrender the title, in favor of receiving a title match for the Impact World Championship at Homecoming on January 6, 2019, where he lost to champion Johnny Impact.
+On the November 15 episode of Impact!, Cage successfully retained the X Division Championship against Callihan.
+After the match, Cage invoked "Option C", a choice open only to the X Division Championship holder, where they surrender the title, in favor of receiving a title match for the Impact World Championship at Homecoming on January 6, 2019, where he lost to champion Johnny Impact.